 Every member of the band brings an important element to the sound and overall performance.
 However, in almost every ensemble, it’s the singer that gets the most attention from the audience and serves as the face of the whole band.
 The singer’s vocal styles and stage presence will set the tone for your group.

 If your band is in need of a new singer, you have a difficult decision making process ahead.
-It’s crucial to take your time and do your due diligence to ensure that the person you choose is the right fit for your group and your sound.
+It’s crucial to take your time and do your due diligence to ensure the person you choose is the right fit for your group and your sound.

 How to find singers in your area

-Casting a wide net will help you attract the right person for your band.
+Casting a wide net will help attract the right person for your band.
 There are a multitude of ways to get the word out.
 Post “vocalist wanted” ads on websites like Craigslist and share them on social media.
-You can also use specialized sites that are just for other musicians: Musicianfinder.com and Bandmix.com are two great examples, but there are many.
+You can also use specialized sites that are just for musicians: Musicianfinder.com and Bandmix.com are two great examples, but there are many.

 Additionally, old-school routes like placing ads in the newspaper and posting flyers around town can be helpful, particularly if you live in an artsy town home to many musicians.
 Think about posting ads in venues where your band plays.

 The audition process needs to be well thought-out and thorough.
 You’ll only have a short amount of time to get a feel for the singer’s style and personality, so it’s important to make it count.
 First, it’s a good idea to request a video audition to start off.
 This will help you weed out prospects that you’re not interested in and narrow it down to the people you want to learn more about.